It’s not a secret… eating disorders affect our oral health.

 - Teeth can become very sensitive to hot and cold temperatures

 - Teeth can become misshaped, cracked, and translucent in color.

 - Chronic dry mouth and bad breath.

-If you or someone you care about is suffering from an eating disorder it is important to have an open and honest relationship with a dentist you trust.
-Dr. Anthony has a unique and compassionate approach to helping people with eating disorders and addictions.
+Dr. Anthony has a unique and compassionate approach to helping people with eating disorders.
 She is an active part of The Body Balance Program team.
-The Body Balance Program is an eating disorder treatment program in an outpatient setting that is offered through Kalispell Regional Healthcare.
+The Body Balance Program is an outpatient eating disorder treatment program offered through Kalispell Regional Healthcare.

 Here to help

 Most importantly, if you or someone you love is suffering from the oral complications of an eating disorder Dr. Leslie Anthony is here to help.